Flavia-etyang/Flavia-etyang1/satellite-vessel-intelligence/satellite-vessel-intelligence/README.md

 Overhead imagery provides observable evidence of a vessel's presence, geometry, and dimensions — its deck configuration, cargo arrangement, and superstructure.
 Read together, these observations support a broad vessel-class hypothesis, and, where independent maritime data is available, a more specific assessment.

-Overhead imagery provides observable evidence of vessel presence, geometry and dimensions, as well as deck configuration, cargo arrangement and superstructure.
-These observations can support a vessel-class hypothesis and, where independent maritime data is available, a more specific assessment.

 ---

 ## Analytical Workflow